data4purpose/green-thought-ai/README.md

+# ESG Report Assistant

+This AI agent helps consumers to find and navigate through ESG data.

+_But hey: What is it?
+What is an ESG Report Assistant?_

+In this project we develop the prototype of an intelligent companion for consumers who are interested in ESG data.
+First, we look into a company focus.
+As and second area of this work we selected supply chain data for specific products.

+For this purpose, we envision a supportive research assistant, which helps users to find and understand reported ESG data.
+Researchers will be able to get valuable input to their research faster and ideally with accurate sources.

+## Our Approach
-# Multi-Modal Chatbot Powered by LangChain Agents, OpenAI's Function Calling, and Streamlit
+### A Multi-Modal Chatbot Powered by LangChain Agents, OpenAI's Function Calling, and Streamlit

-## Solution
+This work is inspired by the [Medium blog](https://medium.com/cyberark-engineering/a-developer-guide-for-creating-a-multi-modal-chatbot-using-langchain-agents-9003ba0ffb4d) and this
+[Github Repository](https://github.com/nirbar1985/country-compass-ai).
+Thanks, to _Nir Bar_ for breaking that ice for us.

+#### Overview
-The multi-modal chatbot I crafted is backed by an agent that uses three tools:
+The multi-modal chatbot we are crafting is backed by an agent that uses "self made" tools:
 - REST Countries API Chain: enables retrieving information on countries, invoking [Rest countries API](https://restcountries.com/)
 - DALL·E 3 Image Generator: Generates an image of countries based on the country name
 - Google Search Tool: Useful for fetching information from the web

+In the first iteration we plan to switch to "DuckDuck Search" instead of the costly Google Search API tool.
+Next, we plan to add some better suited APIs for context retrieval, but in the befinning, we are already able to retrieve country specific information from the _Countries API_, this is realy good starting point.

 ## Getting Started
-Clone the repository, set up the virtual environment, and install the required packages
+Clone the repository, set up the virtual environment, and install the required packages.

 1. git clone git@github.com:nirbar1985/country-compass-ai.git